taratt/DBLab-EBanking/README.md

 ## About the developer
-This project is done by Tara Saba
+This project is done by Tara Saba <br />
 Student Number: 9731037